Planning for Success in the Multigenerational Workplace

 Managing Escalating Situations

 Leaders and managers often encounter times in the workplace where bad feelings, interpersonal disagreements, and various conflicts escalate into situations with the possibility for negative outcomes for the employees, the manager or the organization.
-It is possible that, in the course of offering supervision and criticism, managers creates this situation themselves!
-The consequences of poorly managed conflicts can include decreased leadership ability on the part of the manager, inability of the employee to continue, or even violence and physical harm.
-The ability to successfully manage an escalating situation can be an important set of management and leadership skills.
-This workshop will help managers understand the dynamics of potential and real crisis situations, and help them develop skills that they can apply to deescalate crisis to reduce the likelihood of negative consequences to the employee, themselves or the organization.
+It is possible that, in the course of offering supervision and criticism, managers initiate these situations themselves!
+The consequences of poorly managed conflicts can include the manager’s decreased leadership capabilities, inability of the employee to continue with the organization, or even violence and physical harm.
+The ability to successfully manage escalating situations can be an important set of management and leadership skills.
+This workshop will help leaders understand the dynamics of potential and real crisis situations, and help them develop skills that they can apply to deescalate crisis to reduce the likelihood of negative consequences to the employee, themselves or the organization.

 Listening/ Counseling Skills for Managers

 Managers are frequently called upon to help employees solve personal problems, especially when these problems are revealed in the course of supervision and are impacting work performance.
-Though managers are not (or should not be) expected to be professional counselors, knowing how to effectively listen and respond can help managers bring employees to improve workplace performance by separating work and personal issues and even helping them resolve their personal concerns.
+Though managers are not (or should not be) expected to be professional counselors, knowing how to effectively listen and respond can help managers bring employees to improved workplace performance.
 This workshop will help managers understand the principles of effective listening and peer (non-professional) helping, and help them develop a set of skills they can apply to listen to and assist their employees in the most appropriate and effective ways.